Here's what we know about Tiger Woods' car wreck and injuries | NewsChannel 3-12

 Woods was driving shortly after 7 a.m.
 PT in Rancho Palos Verdes when the SUV he was using crossed a median and went across two lanes of road before hitting a curb, hitting a tree and landing on its side off the roadway in the brush.
 No other vehicles were involved.

-Woods was driving downhill on a winding road in an area known as a trouble spot for speeding and accidents, Villanueva and Sheriff’s Deputy Carlos Gonzalez said.
+Woods was driving downhill on a winding road in an area known as a trouble spot for speeding and accidents, Los Angeles County Sheriff Alex Villanueva and Sheriff’s Deputy Carlos Gonzalez said.
+The road has seen 13 accidents since last January.

 Weather was not a factor in the accident, officials said in a Tuesday news conference.
 There was no evidence of impairment, but the crash is under investigation, officials said.